ptsouth97/SummerProjects/Week1/Day1/README.md

 ## Push your changes to github so I can check them:
   * 'git add .'  adds all changes you made
-  * 'git commit -m "I updated the script"  '   -m is for a message that goes with the commit
+  * 'git commit -m "I updated the script"  '   ('-m' creates a message that goes with the commit)
   * 'git push origin master'
   * You can login to your [github](https://github.com/) account to verify the changes